 Reduced Crew Requirements

-UMS notation leads to a decrease in crew needs.
+UMS notation allows for a decrease in crew needs.
 Automated systems reduce the need for constant human presence in the engine room.
 This allows crew members to focus on other critical tasks, improving efficiency and reducing costs.
 The smaller crew size also enhances living conditions for those onboard.

 The number of crew onboard oceangoing cargo vessels has decreased over the last decades, thanks to advancements in maritime automation and remote monitoring technologies.